Smoka24/Smoka24/README.md

  ### ✏️ Projects I took part in
 - 🦆 BrainRot Game:
 3D game on Unity Engine programmed in C# for "Computer Graphics" course of my studies.
 I act as a full-stack developer, making whole design, code, 3D models, 2D drawings and animations.
 Game is currently at last phase of development and it will work both on Windows and Android devices.
+- 🐲 Platformer Game:
+2D game on Unity Engine programmed in C# for "Computer Programming" course of my studies.
+It's a bit older project than the other ones.
+I also made every part of this game, including 2D drawings.
 - 📖 Library Manager:
 WPF app made for "Database Systems and Applications" course in a group of 6 people.
 I am responsible for custom controls and WPF windows.
 Currently still in development.
 - 🤳🏻 Photo Management App: